Analysis of Algorithms, Computational Complexity, Communication Complexity,

 Distributed systems, Cloud computing, System monitoring and debugging, Big data, Data center networking

-Wei Xu is an associate professor and assistant dean at the Institute for Interdisciplinary Information Sciences (IIIS) of Tsinghua University in Beijing.
+Wei Xu is an associate professor at the Institute for Interdisciplinary Information Sciences (IIIS) of Tsinghua University in Beijing.
 He is also an associate director of the Tsinghua’s Institute of Financial Technology and director of its blockchain research center.
 His research interest includes distributed system design, data science, especially their applications in financial technology.
-He has published 30+ research papers in leading venues.
-He received faculty research awards from Google and IBM, graduate student advising award and top-performance employee award from Tsinghua and multiple best paper awards at leading academic conferences.
+He has published 50+ research papers in leading venues.
+He received faculty research awards from Google and IBM, graduate student advising award and employee perfomance award from Tsinghua and multiple best paper awards at leading academic conferences.
 He received his B.S.E. from Univ. of Penn and Ph.D. from UC Berkeley.
 Before Tsinghua, he worked for Google as a software engineer for 2.5 years.

 Quantum information and quantum optics